jamelachahbar-zz/azureprivatelinkdemo/README.md

 - **Tenant ID :** < Your Tenant ID>
 - **Service Connection Name:** <Service  connection  Name> This will be referenced in the YAML pipeline
 - **Click on save and verify**

-Repeat the same step to create a service connection for ACR:

-- Click on service Connection
-- Click on Docker Registry
-- Select Azure Container Registry.
-- Select your prefered subscription
-- Give a connection name.
-This will later be referenced in the YAML pipeline to connect to the registry

 ## Create a multi Stage pipeline with Yaml